Policy Learning with Asymmetric Counterfactual Utilities: Preliminaries

-The key aspect of this utility function is that it allows for asymmetric utilities with the same realized outcome.
-For example, under the Hippocratic oath, the absolute magnitude of the utility loss when a new treatment harms a patient is greater than that of the utility gain under a scenario where the same treatment benefits another patient.
-Specifically, we parameterize the utility function as follows: \begin{enumerate} \item[(i)] the utility gain associated with a ``useful treatment,'' i.e., $(y_1,y_0)=(1,0)$, is $u_g - c_g\equiv u(1;1,0) - u(0; 1,0)$ (e.g., treating with a drug that would benefit the patient) \item[(ii)] the utility loss associated with a ``harmful treatment,'' i.e., $(y_1,y_0)=(0,1)$, is $-u_l -c_l \equiv u(1;0,1) - u(0;0,1)$ (e.g., treating with a drug that would harm the patient) \item[(iii)] the utility loss of treating with a ``harmless treatment,'' i.e., $(y_1,y_0)=(1,1)$, is $-c_1 = u(1;1,1) - u(0; 1,1)$ (e.g., treating with a drug that would not harm the patient) \item[(iv)] the utility loss of treating with a ``useless treatment,'' i.e., $(y_1,y_0)=(0,0)$, is $-c_0 = u(1;0,0) - u(0; 0,0)$ (e.g., treating with a drug that would not benefit the patient) \end{enumerate} The values $c_g,c_l,c_1,c_0$ denote the cost of administering the treatment $d=1$ relative to not doing so $d=0$ in each of the four principal strata.
+To encode this, and focus on key ideas, we parameterize the utility function as follows: \begin{enumerate} \item[(i)] the utility gain associated with a ``useful treatment,'' i.e., $(y_1,y_0)=(1,0)$, is $u_g - c_g\equiv u(1;1,0) - u(0; 1,0)$ (e.g., treating with a drug that would benefit the patient) \item[(ii)] the utility loss associated with a ``harmful treatment,'' i.e., $(y_1,y_0)=(0,1)$, is $-u_l -c_l \equiv u(1;0,1) - u(0;0,1)$ (e.g., treating with a drug that would harm the patient) \item[(iii)] the utility loss of treating with a ``harmless treatment,'' i.e., $(y_1,y_0)=(1,1)$, is $-c_1 = u(1;1,1) - u(0; 1,1)$ (e.g., treating with a drug that would not harm the patient) \item[(iv)] the utility loss of treating with a ``useless treatment,'' i.e., $(y_1,y_0)=(0,0)$, is $-c_0 = u(1;0,0) - u(0; 0,0)$ (e.g., treating with a drug that would not benefit the patient) \end{enumerate} The values $c_g,c_l,c_1,c_0$ denote the cost of administering the treatment $d=1$ relative to not doing so $d=0$ in each of the four principal strata.
 The values $u_g$ and $u_l$ represent the magnitude of the utility gain and loss for administering a useful and harmful treatment, respectively.
 In this setting, these utility values are known and fixed by the decision maker.
-If the utility functions were unknown, they would first need to be elicited in some manner \citep[see, e.g.][for a review]{Gonzalez-Ortega2018}.
+Utility functions of this and more general forms have been considered in the literature on decision theory \citep[see, e.g.,][]{Stefansson2015,Bradley2017}.
+Our focus is, however, on the estimation of individualized decision rules under these asymmetric counterfactual utility functions.